 As part of the Fairfax County annual assessment program, the Department of Tax Administration (DTA) reviews the assessed values for all real property each year, with January 1 as the effective date of the assessments.
 The Constitution of Virginia, Article X, Section 2 and the Code of Virginia, § 58.1-3201 require real estate assessments to represent fair market value.

 For most residential properties, fair market value is best determined from comparable sales data.
 This process involves analyzing recently sold properties.
 Appraisers use computer assisted mass appraisal techniques to accomplish this annual task.
 In addition to the Sales Comparison Approach, other approaches to value are considered as well, such as the Cost Approach and the Income Approach.

 For most commercial properties, fair market value is best determined by capitalizing the property's income into an estimate of value.
 This approach is commonly referred to as the Income Approach.
-This approach considers the ability of the property to earn income through rents, taking into account the operating expenses and allowing for vacancy and collection losses.
+This approach considers the ability of the property to earn rental income while taking into account the operating expenses and allowing for vacancy and collection loss.
 The resulting net operating income is then capitalized into value with an appropriate rate to achieve a fair market value estimate.
 This value is then compared to available market sales to determine if the property's assessment should change.
 Other approaches to value such as the Cost Approach and the Sales Comparison Approach are also considered.
 Commercial Income and Expense Survey Forms and Instructions are available on the Forms page.